wp-plugins/metronet-profile-picture/readme.txt

 3. Post Thumbnail Editor compatibility.

 == Changelog ==
+= 1.0.20 =
+* Released 13 May 2012.
+* Added a filter for turning on "Override Avatar" by default.

 = 1.0.19 =
 * Added support for 2.0.x version of <a href='http://wordpress.org/extend/plugins/post-thumbnail-editor/'>Post Thumbnail Editor</a>